ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

 ----------

 Names overlap across different modules.
-If a module imports the same name from two or more modules, this results in a **naming conflict**.
+If a module imports the same name from 2 or more modules, this results in a **naming conflict**.

 Currently, we have the following methods for avoiding naming conflicts.